Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 I was unfortunately unable to find a full datasheet describing this IC's internals in details.

-So I do the next best thing...
+So I do the next best thing I could think off...

 Pooping the lid open we discover a single gorgeous multilayer PCB.